gemoc/MODELS2017Tutorial/README.md

 ### Introduction

 In the previous parts you defined an operational semantics for our little communicating FSM language.
 Based on that you were able to simulate and debug the models that conform this language.
 If you have a careful look at the given semantics, you can see that the call to the *run()* of each FSM depends on the order the FSMs are stored in the *ownedFsms* collection.
 This mean that we restricted the semantics to be sequential and in this specific order.
-However, as soon as a FSM can read in its input buffer, it can be ran; possibly concurrently with other FSMs.
+However, as soon as a FSM has data in its input buffer, it can be ran; possibly concurrently with other FSMs (_e.g._, pipelined).
 In this section we will replace the *main()* method of our operational semantics to specify the concurrency model of our language.

 ### Changing the language specification from sequential to concurrent
-​:no_entry: take care to make these actions in the correct order to avoid both having both natures and corrupt the plugin configuration
+:warning: take care to make these actions in the correct order to avoid having both natures and that can corrupt the plugin configuration.

 The first step consists in changing the nature of the language project from sequential to concurrent:
 - right click on the *org.gemoc.models17.fsm* project, go to 'Configure' and choose 'Remove Sequential xDSML Project Nature'
 - right click on the *org.gemoc.models17.fsm* project, go to 'Configure' and choose 'Add Concurrent xDSML Project Nature'